gehlotj/AWS_Cognito_Auth/README.md

 ### Installation
 - Rename __example.env__ file to __.env__ file.
-- Configure all the variables
+- Configure all the variables as per the description below.

 | Env Variables      | Explanation                                                                                              |